 NetSuite is a cloud-based finance software offering ERP, accounting, CRM, HRM, and ecommerce solutions designed by Oracle.

 The software automates core processes and provides real-time insights into operational and financial performances on one central platform.
-With a customizable platform, analytics, reporting, and global infrastructure, NetSuite is a unified suite of enterprise-grade applications for all sorts of business management.
+NetSuite is a unified suite of enterprise-grade applications for all business management with a customizable platform, analytics, reporting, and global infrastructure.

 QuickBooks by Intuit is an accounting solution for small businesses and freelancers looking for a simple, easy-to-use financial management solution.